JoshRobertson9/CommutesCalc_GoogleMapsAPI/README.md

 - Find the central location of a list of locations.
 - Cached API calls for reusability.

-## Usage
+## Usage - Features 1 and 2

-1. Enter addresses into "locations1.csv" and optionally "locations2.csv" for comparison.
+1. Clear existing output results and enter new addresses in "locations1.csv" and optionally "locations2.csv" if you want to do a comparison.
+2. Save your Google Maps API key in "google-maps-api-key.txt".
+3. Run "main.py" to execute the tool.
+4. Select option 1 or 2.
+5. You can also clear the cache with option 4 if you want more recent information.
+6. Optionally, make copies of CSV files for multiple scenarios and change their name as needed.

+## Usage - Feature 3

-2. Clear existing output results in "locations1.csv", "locations2.csv", and "central_location.csv".
+1. Clear existing output results and enter new addresses in "central_location.csv".
-3. Save your Google Maps API key in "google-maps-api-key.txt".
+2. Save your Google Maps API key in "google-maps-api-key.txt".
-4. Run "main.py" to execute the tool.
+3. Run "main.py" to execute the tool.
+4. Select option 3.
+5. You can also clear the cache with option 4 if you want more recent information.
-5. Optionally, make copies of CSV files for multiple scenarios and change their name as needed.
+6. Optionally, make copies of CSV files for multiple scenarios and change their name as needed.

 ## Additional Information